alunny/ChildBrowser/README.md

 A specification for this file format will be forthcoming once more feedback has been received, and the tooling around plugin installation is more mature.

+## ChildBrowser JavaScript API

+As with most Cordova/PhoneGap APIs, functionality is not available until the `deviceready` event has fired on the document.
+The `childbrowser.js` file should be included _after_ the `phonegap.js` file.

+All functions are called on the singleton ChildBrowser instance - accessible as `window.plugins.childBrowser`.

+### Methods

+#### showWebPage

+    showWebPage(url, [options])

+Displays a new ChildBrowser with the specified URL.
+Defaults to true.

+Available options:

+* `showLocationBar` (Android-only): show a location bar in the generated browser

+Example:

+    window.plugins.childBrowser.showWebPage('http://www.google.com',
+                                            { showLocationBar: true });

+#### close

+    close()

+Closes the ChildBrowser.

+Example:

+    window.plugins.childBrowser.close();

+#### openExternal

+    openExternal(url, usePhoneGap)

+(Android only) Opens the URL in a regular browser - if `usePhoneGap`, that browser will be a PhoneGap-enabled webview

+Example:

+    window.plugins.childBrowser.openExternal('http://www.google.com');

+### Events

+All events can be subscribed to by assigning a function to `window.plugins.childBrowser['on' + eventName]`; see examples below

+#### close

+Called when the ChildBrowser has been closed

+Example:

+    window.plugins.childBrowser.onClose = function () {
+        alert('childBrowser has closed');
+    };

+#### locationChange

+Called when the ChildBrowser loads a URL (including the initial location, when `showWebPage` is called).
+The callback function is passed the new URL being loaded.

+Example:

+    window.plugins.childBrowser.onLocationChange = function (url) {
+        alert('childBrowser has loaded ' + url);
+    };

+#### openExternal

+(iOS only) Called when the user opts to load an app in the device's browser (exiting the PhoneGap app in the process).

+Example:

+    window.plugins.childBrowser.onOpenExternal = function () {
+        alert('opening Mobile Safari');
+    };

+## License

+MIT License (2008).
+See http://opensource.org/licenses/alphabetical for full text.

+Copyright 2012, Andrew Lunny, Adobe Systems
+Copyright (c) 2005-2010, Nitobi Software Inc.
+Copyright (c) 2011, IBM Corporation
+(c) 2010 Jesse MacFadyen, Nitobi